Peace Sells... but Who's Buying?: Contemporary reviews

 Peace Sells... but Who's Buying? was well received by contemporary music critics.
 Billboards critic Fred Goodman facetiously remarked that the album is an "array of impressive tracks" that he does not recommend for "the weak-hearted".
 Colin Larkin, writing in the Encyclopedia of Popular Music, viewed the album as a vast improvement over their previous record, from both technical and musical aspect.
 Kerrang! deemed Peace Sells... but Who's Buying? as the album that saw the inception of Megadeth's always-distinctive sound.
 Writing in The Rolling Stone Album Guide, author Nathan Brackett said that Megadeth were representing "the dark and nasty side" of American thrash throughout the 1980s.
 However, he considered the album to be almost identical to the rest of their discography from this period.

+In the liner notes on the 25th anniversary reissue, Lars Ulrich gave his praise for the album, "Whether you heard this record for the first time in 1986, or you hear this record for the first time today or tomorrow, Peace Sells is a great heavy metal album.
+Nothing more, nothing less.
+It has stood the test of time.
+And will continue to do so."

+According to Ellefson, he was once approached by Dimebag Darrell giving his approval of the album, "We went out, drank hard, a good time, and Dimebag – who was known as Diamond Darrell at that time – after we had been drinking all night, he comes up to me and he looks me dead in the eye and he goes, 'David, I just want to tell you the Peace Sells album changed my life.'
+And I kind of shrugged it off like, 'Oh, thanks, man.
+Appreciate it.'
+And I remember he put his hand on my shoulder.
+He goes, 'No, it changed my life.'
+It was like a sobering moment right there when he said that."